Risk management in the use of published statistical results for policy decisions

 \subsection{Institutional risk management}

 Research institutions such as universities can provide a more efficient system for the risk transfers of Sections \ref{sec:researcher_risk_mgmt} than individual researchers transacting between each other.
 First, the volume of research produced by institutions amounts to a more diversified risk portfolio than that of a small number of researchers within the same field sharing risks from a small number of policy outcomes.
-Second, the administrative work of risk management can be handled by dedicated personnel within the institution instead of individual researchers doing it on their own.
+Second, dedicated personnel within the institution can do the administrative work of risk management instead of each individual researcher working on their own.

 Research institutions can also mitigate adverse selection more effectively than researchers alone.
 First, the institutional guarantee of a policy outcome signals the institution's confidence in their researcher's output.
-This could make implementers more willing to implement a policy than when the policy is guaranteed by the researcher alone.
+This could make implementers more willing to implement.
 Second, although discussion has been omitted so far, the implementer must consider counter-party risk.
-An individual researcher might not have sufficient wealth to cover their guarantee in the case of a policy failure.
+An individual researcher might not have sufficient wealth to cover their guarantee after a policy failure.
 Institutional backing makes this less risky for implementers.
-This is especially true for policy outcomes realized over a decades-long time horizon -- longer than the researcher's remaining career.
+This is especially true for policy outcomes realized over a longer time horizon than the researcher's remaining career.